The Call for Proposals closed October 31, 2023.

 To create and submit your proposal, you will need to complete the following:

 - Proposed session title: Make it descriptive and compelling!

-- Target audience: Who will benefit from this session?
-(Administrators, Faculty, Other)
+- Target audience: Who will benefit from this session and why?

-- Preferred format type: Select one of the five available Session Formats —OPEN Ignite, Meetup, Workshop, Foundation or Poster.
+- Preferred format type: Select one of the 5 available session formats: OPEN Deep Dives, OPEN Ignites, OPEN Workshops, OPEN Foundations, or Innovating Futures Spotlight Poster Session.
 If you do not have a preference, or are not sure, please say so and we’ll choose what we think will work best for your session.

 - Full session description: What will your session be about?
 What are the goals for your session?
 How will it be interactive?
 If you are proposing a workshop, provide a high-level agenda, including a description of the hands-on activity.
 Please limit your description to 150 words.

 - Abbreviated session description: This is what will appear in the program app.
 Please include a short, clear description that will encourage participants to attend plus three actionable takeaways for your session.
 Please limit your description to 50 words.